5m1Ly/refx-vscode/README.md

 1. Install the extension
 2. Open any TypeScript or JavaScript file
 3. Reference counts will automatically appear next to your functions, classes, and methods
+4. **Hover** over any symbol name to see reference count and click "View all references"
-4. In CodeLens mode, click on any reference count to view all references in the references panel
+5. In CodeLens mode, click on any reference count to view all references in the references panel
-5. Use **Command Palette** (`Ctrl/Cmd + Shift + P`) → `ReferenceX: Scan for Unused Code` to get workspace-wide overview
+6. Use **Command Palette** (`Ctrl/Cmd + Shift + P`) → `ReferenceX: Scan for Unused Code` to get workspace-wide overview
-6. Configure settings via VS Code preferences (`Ctrl/Cmd + ,` → search "ReferenceX")
+7. Configure settings via VS Code preferences (`Ctrl/Cmd + ,` → search "ReferenceX")

 ## Supported Languages